kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class SetAndGet with two private string variables a and b.
+1.Create a class add with a method sum(int a, int b) that returns the sum of two integers.

-2.Define a method setadd(String a, String b) to assign values to a and b.
+2.In the Main class, declare variables for input and result (a, b, s).

-3.Define a method getadd() to convert the strings to integers and print their product.
+3.Use Scanner to take two integer inputs from the user.

-4.In the main() method, take two string inputs using Scanner.
+4.Create an object of the add class and call the sum() method with the inputs.

-5.Call setadd() to store the values and getadd() to compute and display the product.
+5.Print the result of the addition returned by the sum() method.